Standard Poodle Color Breeding Red and Brown Standard Poodles

 Darkest of browns, may still get grey hairs through the coat, but the overall appearance of a brown should be that of a brown coat.

-It is still very difficult to produce a bown with a clear brown coat with no grey hairs.
+It is still very difficult to produce a brown with a clear brown coat with no grey hairs.

 In some cases grey hairs may be concentrated in "areas" such as on the tail, on the back, on the legs, on the rear.

-Browns also have a tendency to get reddish in the summer.
-This is because brown when bleached by sun gets red highlights.
+This is because brown when bleached by sun, gets red highlights.

-Blue and Silver in the brown pedigree (especially in first 3 generations) will cause a brown to silver up.
+Blue and Silver in the brown pedigree (especially in first 3 generations) will cause a brown to silver up, changing colour completely.

 Our "ongoing" goal for the brown colour, is to produce dark brown "clear" coats that hold their colour.